Humaidu/material/Introduction-to-Raspberry-Pi:-Labs.md

 ## Play

 Go ahead and play around - it's your computer now!
 Try these things:
 * Change the background image to something you like.
-There's a bunch of great hi-res photography at [UnSplash](https://unsplash.com) :)
+There's a bunch of great hi-res photography at [UnSplash](https://unsplash.com) and [Pexels](https://www.pexels.com/) :)
 * Change the appearance settings
 * Change the shortcuts in the application launch bar - I prefer the "Chromium Web Browser", for example.
 * Check your email and join our slack channel!